Shubhani25/JavaManagementProjects/README.md

 # PractiseProject

-This is a Pratice Repository, which contains the projects that are in progress or are just for practising and learning concepts.
+This is a Pratice Repository, which contains the projects that are in progress or are just for practising and learning concepts.<br>

-This repository consists of Java, Python, HTML- CSS- JavaScript as of now.
+This repository consists of Java, Python, HTML- CSS- JavaScript as of now.<br>